 Learning Ruby - where and how #

-If Ruby will be your first programming language #
+If Ruby is your first programming language? #

 If you never did programming before starting learning Ruby (or any other programming language), I recommend understanding the basics of thinking: